Authority: Executive Vice Chancellor and Provost

 3. GENERAL STANDARDS

-The manner in which each faculty member may demonstrate their contributions in these realms may vary, and the individual’s Statement of Faculty Responsibility (SFR) (see NCSU REG05.20.27 – Statement of Faculty Responsibilities) describes the realms in which the faculty member will focus and on which they will be evaluated.
+The manner in which each faculty member may demonstrate their contributions in these realms may vary, and the individual’s Statement of Faculty Responsibilities (SFR) (see NCSU REG05.20.27 – Statements of Mutual Expectations) describes the realms in which the faculty member will focus and on which they will be evaluated.
 However, no rigid formula exists for determining faculty qualifications for reappointment, promotion, and tenure.
 Expectations of the extent of activity within each realm vary according to rank and appointment.
 The following evidence, while not all-inclusive, may be considered in all reappointment, promotion, and tenure decisions.

 3.1.
 Performance in Teaching and Mentoring of Undergraduate and Graduate Students: